How to Add a Promotion on LinkedIn & Notify Your Network (2026 Guide)

 Let’s go over some scenarios.

-When to notify your contacts about your promotion
+When to notify your contacts after updating or adding a promotion on LinkedIn

 For the most part, you’ll want to update your contacts if your promotion or job change is noteworthy and says a lot about you.